9521Alex/tt_10_alu4_bits/docs/info.md

 ## How it works

-This circuit consists of a four-bit ALU with two operands, a three-bit operation selector with options for addition, subtraction, AND, OR, XOR, multiplication and divicion, as well as a carry/borrow indicator bit for addition/subtraction and a flag bit that indicates a zero result.
+This circuit consists of a four-bit ALU with two operands, a three-bit operation selector with options for addition, subtraction, AND, OR, XOR, multiplication and division, as well as a carry/borrow indicator bit for addition/subtraction and a flag bit that indicates a zero result.

 ![alu_4bits](https://github.com/user-attachments/assets/97164799-44c3-4143-bcfd-0f1494734e6b)